 The best thing you can do for Angora goats is to refuse to buy products made with mohair.
 If you’re not ready to give up animal fibers completely, at least avoid mass-produced textiles.
 Instead, look for small farmers who raise their own Angora goats, and treat the animals with care and respect.

 Organic wool is a naturally renewable material that is biodegradable and does not require artificial additives.
 Wool also has unique properties that plant or synthetic fibers can’t compete with.
 Wool clothing, for example, is more robust, regulates the body temperature better, and does not need to be washed as often.

 However, producing wool is resource-intensive.
 Mass breeding of goats and sheep can also become a problem for the environment if areas are overgrazed.

 There is also the fact that Mohair wool comes mostly from South Africa – the long transport to the rest of the world is anything but sustainable.

 In Summary: If sustainable living is a priority for you, don’t buy an excessive amount of clothing made with mohair or any other animal fiber.
 Instead, look for alternatives.
 There are many types of plant fibers that produce exceptionally cuddly and soft fabric.
 You can find more info about sustainable clothing here: PETA’s List of Eco and Vegan-Friendly Clothing Brands.

 On those occasions when you do buy animal textiles, look for sustainable sources.
-Buy only locally produced organic wool, and investigate to make sure that animal well being is a priority on the farms where the material is sourced.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Buy only locally produced organic wool, and investigate to make sure that animal well being is a priority on the farms where the material is sourced.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?